2025 ACCp Annual Conference

 Corey Brawner, PhD, CCHP

-Dr. Corey Brawner is a clinical psychologist whose expertise includes systems research design, statistical analysis, and evidence-based practices for special populations, including veteran-specific programming, suicide prevention and training, and considerations for individuals with traumatic brain injuries.
-He began his career working with justice-involved families and providing psychological services for individuals in mental health and drug court diversion and re-entry programming.
-He then worked with the Department of Veterans Affairs, where he provided inpatient mental health services to veterans with serious mental illness and managed behavioral health teams in integrated Primary Care-Mental Health settings, focusing on reintegration into civilian society following military service and community reentry from confinement settings.
-He is a lead mental health expert on Falcon’s system analysis projects, developing assessment tools and managing data analysis, and presenting results and recommendations.
+Dr. Corey Brawner is a clinical psychologist with expertise in systems research, statistical analysis, and evidence-based practices for special populations, including veterans, suicide prevention, and individuals with traumatic brain injuries.
+He has worked with justice-involved families, mental health and drug court programs, and the Department of Veterans Affairs, where he provided inpatient care and led behavioral health teams.
+At Falcon, Dr. Brawner serves as a lead mental health expert, developing assessment tools, managing data analysis, and presenting research to improve outcomes in correctional and reentry settings.